Past 20 Years

 Internet in South Africa Today

-The Internet in South Africa has caught up with the rest of the developed world but continues to have problems such as penetration, poor infrastructure and high costs.
+If, however, you’ve stayed in one of the hotels in Johannesburg, you’ll know that the Internet in South Africa has caught up with the rest of the developed world.
+Unfortunately, the net but continues to have problems such as penetration, poor infrastructure and high costs.
 South Africa is considered to be the most successful economy on the African continent, and has a population of 50 million.
 Yet only 8.5 million are active users as of 2011.
 The increase from 2010 to 2011 is not credited to Internet access through computers and laptops, but from the popular smartphones.
 It is one way for many South Africans to skirt the problem of high costs.

 Nonetheless, being the most successful economy in Africa means that investing in South Africa is an option for those looking to build capital.
 Internet companies like Private Property offer a good user experience and sell all types of property, from repossessed property to prime real estate.
 The advantage of having property online is that a large clientèle has access to the company’s listings.
 In turn, the e-economy grows, too.